Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Properties of h -Bruhat order and the graphs Gwh

 In this section, we first introduce the notion of the $h$-Bruhat order and investigate the properties of the order in relation to the Bruhat order.
-Subsequently, in the second subsection, we proceed to look at the subgraphs $\Gamma_{w,h}$ inside $\Gamma_h$; we define a nice injective map from the set of incident edges of $u$ to that of $v$ when $v$ is greater than $u$ in the $h$-Bruhat order.
-Finally, we use the injection to introduce seven special patterns that a generator $w$ for $h$ has to avoid for $\Gamma_{w,h}$ to be regular.
+Subsequently, in the second subsection, we proceed to look at the graph $\Gamma_{w,h}$ for $w\in\gen$; we define a nice injective map from the set of incident edges of $u$ to that of $v$ when $v$ is greater than $u$ in the $h$-Bruhat order.
+Finally, we use the injection to introduce seven special patterns that a permutation $w\in\gen$ has to avoid for $\Gamma_{w,h}$ to be regular.